 Sophisticated AI applications attempt to look for the actual intent behind the customer's question, trying to deliver a single correct answer (or at least a relatively small number of possible answers), rather than a list of dozens of potential answers contained in documents which may happen to contain some of the keywords that the customer has used.
 The virtual agent application may also try to exceed its brief by providing a list of related questions and answers to the original question, as it is well known that one question can lead to another.
-Solution providers and users train the system to pattern-match the right words or association of words with the customer wants, or how they will express themselves.
+Solution providers and users train the system to pattern-match the right words or association of words with the correct result: the application, unlike older forms of web search techniques, does not simply guess what the customer wants, or how they will express themselves.
 Through 'listening' to what the customers actually say - perhaps through a mixture of large quantities of audio and text - the initial set-up configuration can achieve a good accuracy rate, which really benefits over time as a positive feedback loop is established.
 Solutions that gather and differentiate customer requests and results from multiple channels, noting the difference between them, have an even better success rate.